 QWE Confirmation

-Only relevant if you are not a qualified Avocat, Advokat, Rechtsanwalt, Anwalt, Fürsprecher, Fürsprech or Avvocato - you will have to have at least 24 months of QWE (Qualifying Work Experience) confirmed or signed-off to the SRA by an SRA-regulated solicitor (or COLP).
+Only relevant if you are not a qualified Avocat, Advokat, Rechtsanwalt, Anwalt, Fürsprecher, Fürsprech or Avvocato, or, if qualified, not trading in an LPC pass for an SQE2 exemption.
+You will have to have at least 24 months of QWE (Qualifying Work Experience) confirmed or signed-off to the SRA by an SRA-regulated solicitor (or COLP).
 You may use an external solicitor to do this – for example where your firm does not have an SRA-regulated solicitor in it.
 This is a service we provide.
 We have assisted several Swiss lawyers.
 Here is a link to our External Solicitor QWE Confirmation Service: https://hunningsconsultancy.co.uk/external-qwe-certification-service-2/ or fill in the form below.
 (Qualified Swiss Avocats, Advokats, Rechtsanwalts, Anwalts, Fürsprechers, Fürsprechs and Avvocatos are automatically exempt from the QWE Requirement.)

 Inhouse lawyers and a change in Swiss Law